DFIRmadness/5pillars/5-Pillars.md

 You do not need a degree in cyber security.
 You do not need a degree in cyber security.
 If you just have to get a degree- get it in Computer Science.
 There are sadly an over whelming amount of people with Cyber Security degrees who do not know their way around a keyboard and only know academic theory... they can only talk the talk without being able to walk the walk.
 Most degree programs do not provide nearly enough hands on fundamentals to set someone up for sucess.

+### Typical Career Path

+There is no typical career path currently.
+Some of the best Cyber Security Pro's were musicians prior!
+If you have the talent and drive you can work your way in.
+That said, a good path would be something like this:

+IT Help Desk -> Systems Administrator -> Security Admin -> Specialized Security Role

+You can absolutely skip right into security but you will have to study hard and practice a lot of labs that ensure you really have the 5 Pillars well cemented.

 ### A Note About the Image and Attraction of PenTesting

 Before you start:  Perhaps Penetration Testing is all that interests you - or "catching bad guys" is the only thing you want in life.
 Remember that learning both sides of the force will benefit you.
 The better your understanding of defense the more lethal you can be on offense. **There are probably 10 Blue (defense) jobs to Red (offense).
 There are a lot of fun jobs outside of Penetration Testing.**  That said, Penetration testing is a blast and is addicting.
 It is also a lot of work and not simply pwning networks and dropping mic's.